-Overview of practices and rationales in the education of the emotionally disturbed child.
+Overview of practices and rationales in the education of the behavior disordered and/or emotionally disturbed child.
 Structuring of individualized remedial programs and techniques which utilize existing agencies and personnel.

 Ed 525 Psychology of Learning Seminar

 Investigation, analysis and reporting on original studies in the field of learning; includes a report on an investigation of some specific phase or problem.
 Prerequisite: Ed 325.